 4. My employees have anti-malware software installed on their devices.
 Isn’t this enough?

 No. Cybercriminals have become sophisticated and launch attacks that your software will not detect.
-Modern-day spyware come through e-mails, websites that look legitimate, files, and so much more.
+Modern-day spyware comes through e-mails, websites that look legitimate, files, and so much more.
 Complicated passwords are not even enough these days as you may be prompted to log in to a site you are familiar with, only to find out the site you logged into was only posing as a credible site.

 End-to-end security is critical for all businesses.
 This means employing an integrated approach that monitors all facets of your business, continually scanning all incoming data and sites for threats.
 You have to build a security wall around your business and each individual part that is vulnerable to cyberattacks.
-This involves much more than just an anti-malware software.
+This involves much more than just anti-malware software.
 And please, never download a free one!
 Check out our endpoint security offerings.

 5. How do hackers find me?

 In a way, you find them.
 They may send out hundreds of bogus e-mails posing as someone else or a different site.
 If you fall for the bait, you get trapped.
 The damage might not be obvious at first— hackers can lay low in the background and monitor what you’re doing online.
 You won’t know it’s happened, but you might expose sensitive data or financial information.
 It won’t be long before you see the results of the crime.

 6. If my employees are working on their own devices, how can I keep them secure?

 You definitely can keep them secure!
 Even if they are working remotely, there are many measures you can take to keep your business locked and protected from cybercriminals.